The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying for a simple reason.

 The Baltimore Sun saw a significant decline.

-Daily circulate my heart bleeds for that.
+Daily circulate, my heart bleeds for that.

-The Sunday paper in Baltimore decreased six point six percent.
+The Sunday paper in Baltimore decreased 6.6%.

-The Philadelphia papers, which McClatchy put on the block after buying Knight Ritter, also showed declines.
+The Philadelphia Papers, which McClatchy put on the block after buying Knight Ritter, also showed declines.

-The Philadelphia Daily News down nine point three percent.
+The Philadelphia Daily News down 9.3%.

-The Philadelphia Inquirer down five percent.
+The Philadelphia Inquirer down 5%.

 The Detroit Free Press up four-tenths of a percent.

-Kansas City Scar fell five percent.
+Kansas City Scar fell 5%.

-St. Louis Post discratched down one percent.
+St. Louis Post to Scratch, down 1%.

-The Orlando Sentinel uh dropped eight point two percent.
+The Orlando Sentinel dropped 8.2%.

-The Atlanta Urinal constipation down six point seven percent.
+The Atlanta Urinal Constipation down 6.7%.

 That's about 10% of the department.

-Here is uh Scott in Greenville, North Carolina.
+Here is Scott in Greenville, North Carolina.

 Glad you waited, sir.